PsychoAndi/PickDT/README.md

 -----------------------------------------------------------------------

-Here the 4 different pickers:
+The 4 different pickers:
 - PickD = big, only date
 - PickDT = big, date and time
 - PickDmini = small, only date
-- PickDTmini = smal, date and time
+- PickDTmini = small, date and time

 -----------------------------------------------------------------------

-Some properties of the Date&Time-Pickers
+Some properties of the Date&Time-Pickers:
 - Picker.weekstartsonmonday (Boolean, default = True)
 - Picker.weekendColored (Boolean, default = True)
 - Picker.weekendColor (Color, default = &cFFA8A8, red)